Meet the Author!

 Q. Any hobbies or interests?

 A. Loads and loads of them.
-We enjoy cleaning, sewing, reading, religious studies (pagan), studying medieval manuscripts, fantasy fashion, mori kei, ouji, sustainable fashion, VRoid modeling, writing, digital art, typography, font design, book design, visual novel design, and now website design.
+We enjoy cleaning, sewing, reading, the aesthetic study of medieval manuscripts, fantasy fashion, mori kei, ouji, sustainable fashion, VRoid modeling, writing, digital art, typography, font design, book design, visual novel design, and now website design.
 Some of these are things we are self-declared experts on!
-Some of these are thing we just fuck around with for fun.
+Some of these are things we just play around with for fun.
 You get to decide which is which.

 Q. Favorite music genre?

-A. We’re partial to filk, bardcore, metal, techno, and trance.
+A. We’re partial to filk, bardcore, metal, techno, Gregorian chant, and trance.
 Dubstep’s not bad either and vocal synth stuff is pretty fun.
 Here’s a song you (probably) haven’t been recommended before!

 Q. Favorite literary genre?